FlipForensics/AIFT/README.md

 In AIFT settings: select **Local**, set URL to `http://localhost:11434/v1`, model to `llama3.1:70b`.

-**Important: set Analysis Max Tokens to match your model's context window.** For example, if you run `qwen3:8b` with 32K context, set `Analysis Max Tokens` to `32000` in settings.
-This controls how much data is sent per AI call.
-When an artifact's data exceeds the context budget, AIFT automatically splits it into chunks - each chunk is analyzed independently and findings are merged so no rows are missed.
-Large-context cloud models (Claude, OpenAI) don't need this adjustment.
+**Important: set `Analysis Max Tokens` to match your model's context window** (Settings > Advanced).
+For example, `qwen3:8b` with 32K context → set to `32000`.
+Cloud models (Claude, OpenAI, Kimi) default to 128K and typically don't need adjustment.

+When an artifact's data exceeds the context budget, AIFT automatically **chunks** the CSV across multiple AI calls so every row is analyzed.
+Chunk findings are then merged hierarchically - grouped into batches that fit the context window, merged by the AI, and repeated until a single result remains.
+This ensures no data is lost regardless of model size.
+The maximum number of merge rounds before fallback can be configured via `Max Merge Rounds` in advanced settings (default: 5).

-As a bare minimum 32K tokens is required.
+A minimum of 32K tokens is strongly recommended.

-### Kimi

-Get an API key from [platform.moonshot.ai](https://platform.moonshot.ai).
-In AIFT settings: select **Kimi**, paste your key.
-The default model is `kimi-k2-turbo-preview` (256K context).

 ### Environment variables